jipkim/P2P/README.md

 To run the code, execute SC.jl/PC.jl, or include() it from a Julia prompt.

-The input data is given as follows:
+The input data is imported from MatpowerCases Package.

+For "AP15busDN" testsystem is given as follows in data folder:
   - Node.csv: Distribution network data
   - Line.csv: Distribution line data
   - Generator.csv: Distributed generation data